paul290/lesson-html-1-css-1-level-1-5things-page-1/README.md

   1. Project name: pauls super adventures
   2. Project summary:
     1. This is a website about my top 5 adventures.
-      1. The 1st adventure is: My Roblox Adventures
+      1. The 1st Adventure Is: My Roblox Adventures
+        1. Why this adventure was great
-      2. The 2nd adventure is:
+      2. The 2nd Adventure Is: My Festival Adventures
+        1. Why this adventure was great
+      3. The 3rd Adventure Is: My Brother Adventures
+        1. Why this adventure was great
+      4. The 4th Adventure Is: My Science Adventures
+        1. Why this adventure was great
+      5. The 5th Adventure Is: My Past Adventures
+        1. Why this adventure was great

   3. Project coordinator: